electrode-io/car-buying/instructions.md

    > Note: Please avoid using npm version v5.4.x, it may cause an incorrect installation.

- - Generate an electrode app using ignite:
+ - Let's get started by generating an Electrode app using Ignite:

     ```bash
+    $ mkdir working-folder
+    $ cd working-folder
     $ ignite generate-app
     ```

-    And you can see:
+    You will be prompted for information about your app.
+Enter the information or press <Enter> to use the defaults.
     ![alt text][generator-prompts]

  - Try running the app: